EdwardZH/OpenMatch_docs/experiments/adhoc.rst

 ---------------

-Here provides the guiding code for running meta-learning to reweight technique, which uses target data to reweight training data during the learning to rank process.
+Here provides the guiding code for running meta-learning to reweight technique, which uses target data to reweight training data (augment Data) during the learning to rank process.

 A detailed introduction to the technology can be found in the paper